Weet jij waar jouw CBD olie vandaan komt?

 What is decarboxylation , why, when not, when yes?

-If we want to retain the full medicinal potential in cannabis extracts, it is in my experience very important not to decarboxylate at all.
-This may sound stubborn, but my extensive experience and own findings are now increasingly scientifically proven .
+In my experience, if we want to preserve the full medicinal potential of cannabis extracts, it's crucial to avoid decarboxylation entirely.
+This may sound conceited, but my extensive experience and personal findings are increasingly being scientifically proven .

 There have now been several scientific reports released stating that the non- decarboxylated extracts are 1.7 times more effective than the same extract but decarboxylated.

-is even so that in various scientific studies it has already been shown that THCa and CBDa are many tens of times more effective than THC and CBD!
-This certainly gives reason to think.
-Especially when one realizes that in the fresh plants only THCa and CBDa can be found.
+In fact, various scientific studies have already shown that THCa and CBDa are dozens of times more effective than THC and CBD!
+This certainly gives food for thought, especially when you consider that only THCa and CBDa are found in fresh plants.

 The THC and CBD are actually degradation products of a dying plant.

-Very simply explained; we produce cannabinoids in our own body: the so-called endo-cannabinoids.
-These are used by our endocannabinoid system (ECS) to repair and heal our body.
+Simply put, we produce cannabinoids in our own bodies: the so-called endocannabinoids.
+These are used by our endocannabinoid system (ECS) to repair and heal our bodies.

-Our lifestyle, poor diet, stress, alcohol etc. cause deficiencies in our own endocannabinoid system.
-Fortunately, the cannabis plant as a nutritional supplement can help us tremendously with that.
+Our lifestyle, poor diet, stress, alcohol, and so on, all contribute to deficiencies in our endocannabinoid system.
+Fortunately, the cannabis plant, as a nutritional supplement, can be a great help.

-The phyto-cannabinoids of the cannabis plant are seen and accepted by our body as the body's own (endo)cannabinoids, and our body can immediately replenish its deficiencies with them, hence the rapid effect and problem-free acceptance in our body.
+The phytocannabinoids of the cannabis plant are seen and accepted by our body as endogenous (endo)cannabinoids, and our body can immediately replenish its deficiencies with them, hence the rapid effect and problem-free acceptance in our body.

 If one then realizes that our body produces barely measurable endocannabinoids and can heal itself with them, then in my opinion there is absolutely no need to decarboxylate.

-During processing and extraction, there is always a certain form of decarboxylation, which provides our body with more than enough THC and CBD.
-The big advantage is that these extracts are packed with all the very important acids, flavonoids and terpenes that would normally be lost due to heating.
+During processing and extraction, some form of decarboxylation always occurs, which provides our bodies with more than enough THC and CBD.
+The major advantage is that these extracts are packed with all the essential acids, flavonoids and terpenes that would normally be lost due to heating.

 And believe it or not, THC and CBD are not the main components in the plant.